-Some of my patients though have made their own decisions that marijuana or should I use the word cannabis served some of their health needs better and have elected to self medicate.
-In such cases I have learned to get out of their way whilst informing them that smoking cannabis daily has been associated with lung diseases such as COPD and there is a high likelihood that lung cancer could be a long term outcome for some daily users .
+I however have many of my patients though have made their own decisions that marijuana or should I use the word cannabis served some of their health needs better.
+These individuals and have elected to self medicate.
+In such cases I have learned to get out of their way.
+Research shows that daily cannabis use can cause lung diseases such as COPD.
+There is also a high likelihood that lung cancer could be a long term outcome for some daily users .
 At this time though there is no good research to support such a claim.
-I don’t see a lot of teenagers but for the few that I see I warn them that cannabis has been associated with low IQs in those who use daily in their teen years.
+For young people though cannabis can lead to low IQs in those who use daily in their teen years.

-I still remember one patient who came to my office after the Maryland State Legislature legalized marijuana for medical use requesting a prescription.
-In that case the gentleman’s disease and prior treatment history did not meet Maryland State Criteria to recommend Medical Marijuana so I had to burst his bubble on that.
+I still remember one patient who came to my office after the Maryland State Legislature legalized marijuana.
+The gentleman wanted a marijuana prescription even before there were dispensaries available in Maryland.
+Unfortunately His diagnosis and prior treatment history did not meet Maryland State Criteria.
 The state Maryland has reserved that option for individuals who have tried other forms of therapy unsuccessfully.
-At that time though there were no dispensaries in our state and my patient would have had to travel to Washington DC if he needed to acquire marijuana legally.
-Today though there are up to 71 licensed dispensaries all over the state in several different stages of licensure, there are even online stores that provide marijuana derivatives from the hemp plant.
+The lack of dispensaries in our state meant such a person would need to travel to go to Washington DC for acquire marijuana legally.
+Today though there are up to 71 licensed dispensaries all over the state in several different stages of licensure.
+There are also several online stores that provide marijuana derivatives from the hemp plant.

 In my practice I have encountered several patients who insisted that smoking marijuana alleviates various ailments.
 Several individuals have mentioned that smoking weed was better for different types of pain symptoms than most opioid analgesics.
 In one case when one patient had to choose between stopping marijuana use so he can continue receiving prescriptions for opioid analgesia the individual chose to self-medicate with marijuana instead.

 Cannabis today is slowly moving into the realm of everyday medical care.
-The rapid increase in CBD (Cannabidiol) and THC (Tetrahydrocannabinol) infused product on the markets is pushing the FDA to take a closer look at Cannabis.
-This week the FDA has invited Experts and Companies involved in the Marijuana industry to provide input on Regulations on both recreational and medical use of Marijuana
+The increase in Tetrahydrocannabinol (THC) product on the markets is pushing the FDA to take a closer look at Cannabis.
+This week the FDA invited academic and industry experts to provide input on recreational and medical use of Marijuana

-Whatever the FDA decides it is clear that use of Marijuana in our society is moving in the direction of broader acceptance.
-Former Republican Congressman and Speaker of the House of Representatives who in 2011 had been a vociferous opponent of Marijuana legislation said in March this year that his views on Marijuana evolved has he became aware of more and more individuals who use marijuana for health needs needs like chronic pain and PTSD (Post Traumatic Stress Disorder).
-Whilst I would like to applaud Boehner on his open-minded appraisal of the benefits of cannabis one must be well aware that this recent. evolution was also associated with his membership on the board of Acreage Holdings a publicly traded company in New York State that specializes in the distribution of Cannabis across 11 states.
+Whatever the FDA decides the use of Marijuana in our society is moving in the direction of broader acceptance.
+The former Speaker of the House, a vociferous opponent of Marijuana legislation said his views have evolved.
+John Boehner said his new stance was the result his interactions with many individuals who use marijuana for health needs.
+I would like to applaud Boehner on his open-minded appraisal of the benefits of cannabis.
+I must however also say his evolution was also associated with his membership on the board of Acreage Holdings.
+This publicly traded company in New York State specializes in the distribution of Cannabis across 11 states.